Tracking Geomagnetic Storms in the Ionosphere

 - The Space Weather Prediction Center (SWPC) is the part of the National Weather Service that is responsible for monitoring and forecasting space weather.
 The SWPC website has many resources that will be helpful for this project:

-- These web pages from a manufacturer of GPS receivers have information about how the GPS works:
+- Web page from a manufacturer of GPS receivers with information about how the GPS works:

 Materials and Equipment